loading basketball nba ishaan mishra

 One other aspect that I spearheaded for our NBA Awards show was the animated promotional video featuring mixed media of PJ on the court, images of him arriving kicks in hand, and an illustrated breakdown of the most iconic sneakers he wore that season.
 This type of content was a staple of BR Kicks as well and an evolution of the sneaker history projects done earlier.
 It brought together many of the successful elements of other recipes.
 This type of content was a natural next iteration from the initial sneaker evolution videos that I had a chance to spearhead.

 The concept of the Sneaker King award was an interesting moment as it led to a deeper appetite internally for more Kicks content where there was no script and we could create moments around more organic conversations around sneaker culture as a way to humanize the members of the community.
 This allowed us to reinforce that ethos of everyone being a sneaker head by bringing athletes and icons in the speaker space down to the level of the consumer and allow them to be imminently accessible.
+Our unique relationship with PJ Tucker actually led to another exclusive opportunity for BR Kicks andour audience as we explored a new franchise called "Pick My Kicks" which leveraged our access to athletes and our massive social following to give fans a chance to help players "pick" what shoe to wear during nationally televised games on TNT (Shoutout to that Turner connection) through Instagram Story polls on the BR Kicks profile on game days.

 We did a series of games with PJ Tucker and Lance Stephenson where fans decided what kicks they would wear via our polls and then we would cover them during the broadcast using our BRKicks cam as a way to promote synergy across the brands.
 The endeavor proved that the kicks platform could be a part of a larger Turner Sports initiative that streamlined operations vertically across different siter organizations in a synergistic way that enhanced coverage and resulted in more overall eyeballs and deeper fan connection.
 Being able to vote for the shoes on our IG story and then to see the direct result on the players feet in game on the broadcast was a very unique benefit for us.